MikaelKalajdzic/adavengers-datastory/datastory.md

 **Jim:** You know me!

-**Larry:** On top of that, I did a “lookalike” analysis, comparing states with similar political voting trends and geographic proximity to see how these factors might influence beer preferences.
+**Larry:** On top of that, I did a *lookalike* analysis, comparing states with similar political voting trends and geographic proximity to see how these factors might influence beer preferences.

 *Jim nods, sipping his beer, ready for Larry to dive into the details of his results.*